 The ultimate bucket-list escapes to book now

-The Balearics, Barbados and Malta are just some of the hot new additions to the UK’s travel ‘green list’, meaning holidaymakers no longer need to quarantine on return to the UK from these destinations.
+The Balearics, Barbados and Malta are welcoming travellers, and fully vaccinated holidaymakers no longer need to quarantine on return to the UK from these destinations.
 With that in mind, it’s time to plan that long-overdue trip to the sun…

 Take off to